King Charles advised to abandon Cop27 plans by Liz Truss

 How the climate crisis has changed perspectives on city design

 Architectural innovation will be absolutely vital to help us withstand life in a warmer world.
 What will future buildings look like and how can we adapt the ones that currently stand?
 Cities are nothing without their multi-storey buildings and iconic, shiny, glass skyscrapers.
-We’ve become accustomed to gawking at their...
+We’ve become accustomed to gawking at their modern, funky shapes (the Shard and Gherkin come to mind) and hardly hesitate to kink our necks to admire their...